Hello there, friends! Today we are making these awesome colorful M&M’s Macarons, filled with M&M’s buttercream!

 - 1/4 cup powdered M&M’s from about 1/2 cup whole candies

-- Before you start, get all of your ingredients ready.
+Before you start, get all of the ingredients ready.
 Prepare a large piping bag, fitted with a large round tip (or as many piping bags as the number of colors you want to divide your batter in)

 - Line two baking sheets with parchment paper or silicone mat.